 Let’s look at a step-by-step process.

 - Set up the siphon.
-Filter is important, it needs to be locked on and tight
+The filter is important, it needs to be locked on and tight

 - Put water into the lower chamber and heat it to boiling.